-Wide range of opportunities for dual marketing and sales profiles
+There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 “The business law and tax professions are the backbone of a company’s development and are not suffering from any decline in attractiveness.

-The business and tax law sector is currently experiencing a flourishing boom but also an unprecedented change due in particular to the internalisation of trade, the predominance of the Anglo-Saxon business model and a strong demand for qualified profiles.
-Moreover, the business lawyer has to keep in mind not only the ever-increasing desire of clients to rationalize costs, but also the intensification of competition.
+The business and tax law sector is currently experiencing a boom but also an unprecedented change due in particular to the internalisation of trade, the predominance of the anglophone business model and a strong demand for qualified candidates.
+Moreover, a business lawyer has to keep in mind not only the clients’ ever-increasing desire to rationalize costs, but also intensifying competition.

-Therefore, legal professionals are no longer only providers of legal services but must rely on their skills, help in the implementation of an adapted fiscal governance, going beyond legal issues.
+Therefore, legal professionals are no longer only providers of legal services but must rely on their skills, help adapt fiscal governance, going beyond legal issues. “

 Ellen KOUNTZ, Programme Director

-Holders of a BAC+3 can apply for MSc 1st year, and holders of a BAC+4 can apply directly for MSc 2nd year.
+Holders of a three-year bachelor’s degree can apply for the first year of the MSc, and holders of a four-year bachelor’s degree can apply directly for the second year.

 The objectives

 The “Expert in Audit, Control & Consulting” certification is designed to meet the changing skills needs of the finance sector.
-The evolution of these skills stems from the changes in the activities and professions of the finance sector: increase in the regulatory environment, the volume of data to be processed and analyzed, digitalization, technicalization, professionalization of missions and the competitive environment.
+The evolution of these skills stems from changes in the activities and professions of the finance sector: stricter regulatory environment as well as an increase in the volume of data to be processed and analyzed, digitalization, use of technology, professional standards and competition.

 The courses presented below are given as an example, they may vary slightly depending on the teaching campus.
 The course content is adapted each year to market developments and updated before the start of each new school year.